catpea/cataclysm/README.md

 Both are to return a promise.

+### Configuration

+System configuration file is called ```./cataclysm.mjs```

-## Data
+### Data

-The first and foremost is data.
 There must be some way of fetching a properly structured data that is fed into the template system.

-Much like configuration.ext I introduce the concept of data.mjs, it is a JavaScript module that return a function, that upon execution will return all the data the template need.
+I introduce the concept of ```./src/data/index.mjs```, it is a JavaScript module that returns a promise, upon execution it will return all the data the templates need.

-Please create a data.mjs module in the root of your project.
+Please create a ```./src/data/index.mjs``` module in the root of your project.

 ```JavaScript